 Dalai Lama Fellows, a unique global program personally authorized by the Fourteenth Dalai Lama, envisions and works toward a world that tends to the good of the whole as well as of the individual.
 The Fellowship Program does this by guiding a global network of young social innovators to deepen their effectiveness by integrating secular ethics, contemplative values and compassion.

 The Program awards year-long Fellowship grants of up to $6,000 to undergraduate and graduate students who want to design and launch ambitious "compassion-in-action" projects centered around ameliorating entrenched global problems such as:

 - Gender inequities

 - Enhancing environmental sustainability

 To learn more about the types of projects DLF is looking for, please take a look at their website.

 In addition to providing grant money, the Dalai Lama Fellowship incorporates a curriculum that guides Fellows toward transformation.
 Their Ethical Leadership Curriculum focuses on three core competencies integral to transformative, post-heroic leadership:

 This year’s journey will begin in March, when newly-selected Fellows participate in “Tilling the Soil”--a set of reflective exercises and Skype conversations with our program staff, designed to prepare Fellows for intensive learning and growth at the Ethical Leadership Assembly (ELA).
 ELA is a weeklong convening of new Fellows, along with those from past years, held each June near San Francisco, California.

-Funding covers project expenses and airfare to the Ethical Leadership Assemblies, to be held in July 2016 and again a year later.
-Room and board at the Ethical Leadership Assembly is covered by the program.
+Funding covers project expenses and airfare to the Head, Heart, Hands Assemblies, to be held in August 2017 and again a year later.
+Room and board at the assemblies is covered by the program.

 For questions concerning eligibility requirements, please contact Bela Shah at bshah [at] dalailamafellows [dot] org.